How to Prevent Fraudulent Payments in WordPress (6 Easy Ways)

 As a business that accepts online transactions (where you can’t guarantee the person making the transaction is the cardholder), you must take steps to protect yourself from fraud.
 If you fail to detect and prevent fraud, you could pay unnecessary fees, lose time dealing with disputes, and suffer reputation damage with payment processors and card-issuing banks.

-Step 1: Set up reCAPTCHA
+1: Set Up reCAPTCHA

 reCAPTCHA is an invaluable tool to protect your website from abuse and fraud.
 It prevents non-humans (bots and scripts) from interacting with your pages.
 This means that an automated system set up by a malicious party won’t be able to use your payment forms.

-Step 2: Understand Card Testing
+2: Understand Card Testing

 Card testing (also called “carding,” “account testing,” and “card checking”) is a type of fraudulent activity when someone tries to determine if a stolen card’s information is valid to make purchases.